domarp-j/react-testing/PITCHME.md

 +++

+- These are our barebones simplest unit tests
-This is where snapshot tests come in handy!
+- This is where snapshot tests come in handy!

 +++